British Rail Class 205

-Class 205, no. 205032 at London Bridge on 15 August 2003, with a service to Uckfield.
+Class 205, no. 205032 at London Bridge in 2003, with a service to Uckfield.
 This unit is now preserved on the Caledonian Railway.

 The British Rail Class 205 (3H) diesel-electric multiple units were built by BR at Eastleigh from 1957 to 1962, and in service for 47 years from BR Southern Region to Connex South Central and finally to the Southern franchise.
 They were eventually replaced by Class 171 Turbostar units.

 Description

 This class of unit was built in four different batches for use on different lines.

 The Southern Region class 201 to 207 DEMUs are nicknamed 'Thumpers' owing to the noise they made while in motion.